GitCrush/cranky/README.md

 ---

+## Troubleshooting

+- If login does not work automatically, use the “Paste Access Token Manually” option and follow the instructions on the login page.
+- If you do not see “Cranky Memory Palace” in the Tools menu after installing, restart Anki.
+- All major Anki versions (2.1.50 and above, including Qt6) are supported.
+The add-on requires no third-party Python modules.
+- Due to limited server capacity and costs of AI inference, the number of weekly scene generations per user is currently limited to 10 runs.

+---

+## Feedback & Issues
+- The application is still under development and there might still be unexpected errors occurring.
+We are happy about any form of feedback which can help us improving the application.
+---

 *Cranky is designed for learners who want to visualize what they know and understand what they remember.*

 contact: deep_intervention@posteo.de

+---